flengyel/sagepod/README.md

 - Python 3.x (for podman-compose)
 - SageMath container image from Docker Hub

 NOTE: As of 28 June 2025, no arm64 architecture SageMath container images are available on Docker Hub.
-On the Raspberry Pi 5, an attempt to download and run a SageMath Docker container on a Rasperry Pi 5 results in the following devastating error.
+On the Raspberry Pi 5, an attempt to download and run a SageMath Docker container on a Rasperry Pi 5 results in the following catastrophic, extinction level error.

 ```bash
 (sagepod) flengyel@pironman5:~/Python/sagepod $ ./man-up.sh